New York City Civil Rights lawyer

 In the period extending from July 2010 and 2011, complaints against the NYPD of racial profiling, police brutality, and other forms of discrimination resulted in 2,240 civil rights law suits being filed against the City of New York and individual police officers.
-Having a New York City civil rights violation attorney in these situations is essential for a plethora of reasons.
+It is your civil right to be treated equally and to have personal liberty – having a New York City civil rights violation attorney in these situations where that is not respected is essential for a plethora of reasons.

 “Stop and Frisk” has Resulted in Discriminatory Treatment and False Arrests of People of Color